Medicare Pitfalls and Enrollment Problems

 - Beyond your IEP, there is a general enrollment period from January 1 through March 31 of each year.
 Waiting beyond your IEP could trigger lifetime premium surcharges (the Part B penalty is 10% for each full year, the Part D penalty is 1% per month).
 For example, if you wait two years after your IEP, and do not have a valid Part B waiver situation (e.g., you were covered under your employer plan), you will pay Medicare 20% more than their standard premium every year, for life.

-- There is also a special enrollment period (SEP) available if you initially waived your Part B coverage due to receiving health coverage under an employer plan.
+- There is also a Special Enrollment Period (SEP) available if you initially waived your Part B coverage due to receiving health coverage under an employer plan.
+This period consists of the 8 months following the month the employer or union group health plan coverage ends, or when the employment ends — whichever is first.
 However, note that while you may sign up for Medicare online during your IEP, if you are applying during your SEP you must do so by calling a Social Security office, request the forms, and then submit the required forms in person or through the mail (hint: you can find the forms online if you look for them, but you'll still have to print and fill them out by hand, and then mail or take them to a Social Security office).
 If you mail the forms, be sure to send them certified mail with a return receipt request so that you'll have a record of the date of their acceptance by Social Security.

-- Another form of premium penalty is an increased Part B premium for high earners, based upon their Modified Adjusted Gross Income (MAGI) on their tax return from 2 years prior (e.g., the 2017 premium will be based upon the 2015 tax return's MAGI).
+- Another form of premium penalty is an increased Part B premium for high earners, based upon their Modified Adjusted Gross Income (MAGI) on their tax return from 2 years prior (e.g., the 2019 premium will be based upon the MAGI on the 2017 tax return).
 These increases start at a MAGI of $85,000 for singles and $170,000 for a joint return (note that Medicare does not delve into the return to find out the income of the Medicare beneficiary, it just uses the return filed by that person).
-Therefore, if you retire from a high-paying job and apply for Medicare Part B, your premium will be based upon your income from two years prior to your retirement, not the income you have available to pay that year's premiums, and you'll pay that increase the next year, also.
+Therefore, if you retire from a high-paying job and apply for Medicare Part B, your premium will be based upon your income from two years prior to your retirement, not the income you have available to pay that year's premiums, and you'll pay that increase the next year also.

 - There are many other enrollment periods, and special conditions that cover their applicability.
 If you do not sign up for Medicare Part B during your IEP, you'd better understand the parameters and restrictions of these other enrollment periods.